sohampatel12/intel-programming-assignment/README.md

 2. Ask players to play each round instead of automatically playing
 3. Add show/hide card feature in case of a 'War'
 4. Add option to exit game in the middle of a game
+5. GUI to should the game in a Web/Mobile application.

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)